imversed/documents/Whitepaper.md

 * Multiple levels of verses, and the top-level verses can benefit from the lower-level ones
 * Infrastructure is propelled forward by a dependable engine (Imversed chain)

-These extensive features are built on a solid and secure foundation.
 Imversed is a blockchain application built on top of the COSMOS library that, once combined with Tendermint Core [[3]](https://github.com/tendermint/tendermint/wiki), provides a high-performance, consistent-in-use, and secure PBFT-like consensus engine with strict fork-accountability guarantees over malicious actors' behavior.

 More information on PBFT-like consensus engines can be found in [[6]](http://pmg.csail.mit.edu/papers/osdi99.pdf).
 The BFT consensus algorithm from Tendermint Core is well-suited for scaling public Proof-of-Stake blockchains.

-## Verses
+## Verses In Depth

 Imversed was designed with ease of use in mind.
 More non-technical people should be able to enter the blockchain world and begin to thrive and grow.
 These individuals will contribute their enthusiasm and ideas to increase the value of the blockchain ecosystem.
 Unlike other blockchain projects, Imversed allows users to create their own verses through a simple, consistent, and clear API.
 No-code, strong validation and accessible UX significantly reduces human errors at critical steps.

+### Verse the Concept

+Verse is a blockchain that has its own branding, currency, exchange, NFT minting process, and integrations.
+At the same time, it does not require a tech team or servers that a typical blockchain project needs.
+The business concept is placed on blockchain with ease.

+### Verse transacting

+Imversed is surrounded by its own web3 ecosystem of projects and APIs for developers.
+In addition, Imversed is compatible with other COSMOS-based projects.

-What verse technology presents to a business is a collection of the most useful elements from the blockchain world.
-It is, in a way, a blockchain network within the larger Imversed network.
-Each verse comes with its own branded token.
-It can be exchanged for tokens from other verses as well as tokens from other networks within Imversed either through the basic IMV token or directly.
-The token can be used for financial transactions as well as for community management by distributing tokens and holding democratic public votes.
-Along with the token, you can issue a collection of NFTs and add Oracle information into it, which would allow buyers to verify authenticity and rights for the NFT tokens issued in this collection.
-Each verse is compatible with Imversed web3 ecosystem including:
+Each business or individual that establishes a Verse, can access the most useful elements from the blockchain world.
+Each Verse is like a blockchain network within the larger Imversed network with its own branded token.
+The branded tokens can be exchanged for tokens from other established Verses as well as tokens from other networks within Imversed.
+These tokens can be exchanged for IMV, the Imversed coin, in order to exchange it with other cryptocurrencies.
+The token can be used for financial transactions as well as community governance.
+Along with the token, Verses can issue a collection of NFTs.
+An oracle, or access to outside information, is added to the NFT collection which allows buyers to verify authenticity and rights.
+Each verse is compatible with Imversed Web 3.0 ecosystem including:

 - NFT e-commerce
 - Multi-token Wallet
 - Transaction explorer
 - NFT certificates center
 - HTTP/Unity/iOS/Android API

-and many more.

-Verses can form a hierarchical structure, with higher-level verses profiting from worth increase of heir verses through transaction fees or through value increase of heir verse tokens.
+- And more

 ## The Concept of Verse